Shackles and Safety Chains

 - One safety chain attachment point required on a trailer up to 2.5t –

 - Two Chains are required on a trailer over 2.5t –

 - Galvanised Chain is illegal over 3.5t.

-- The safety chains must be crossed under the tow bar receiver when attached to the tow bar.
+- Require to cross the chain under the tow bar receiver when linking to the tow bar.

-- Each chain must be sized such that the minimum breaking load exceeds the ATM.
+- The size of each chain must be such that the minimum breaking load exceeds the ATM.

 - The breaking load is the working load x 6. – WA CI119C.

 - Drawbar safety chain attachments should not come into contact with the road surface when the trailer is disconnected. –

-- Chains must be permanently attached to the trailer; shackles are not permitted for trailers over 3.5t.
+- Chains must permanently connect to the trailer, and we do not permit shackles for trailers over 3.5t.
 QLD AIS 12(a).